ALL ABOUT ANXIETY DISORDERS

 POST-TRAUMATIC STRESS DISORDER (PTSD):

-Post-Traumatic Stress Disorder (PTSD) can develop after experiencing or witnessing a traumatic event.
-PTSD may relive the trauma through intrusive memories or flashbacks and often experience heightened emotional distress and arousal.
+Post-Traumatic Stress Disorder (PTSD) can develop after experiencing or witnessing a traumatic event (e.g: childhood trauma ).

 SYMPTOMS OF PTSD INCLUDE: